Buy To Sell Mortgages

 Property developers and homeowners can find themselves in situations where they need a specialist short-term finance solution in order to sell a property.
 You may be wanting to buy a property to do-up-and-sell in a short time-frame.
 Or you may be wanting to buy-before-you-sell.

 In both cases, the funding solution may be bridge finance, or bridging finance: a form of short-term property lending that bridges a finance gap between one situation and its long-term resolution, or "exit."
+Bridging finance is flexible, quickly-arranged, and less dependent on your personal financial circumstances than conventional long-term mortgages.

-Here’s how it could work for you:
+Here’s how it could work:

 Buying to sell

-• A straightforward "flip": in a rising market, if you’ve identified an opportunity to buy a property you believe is significantly underpriced, and will return a reasonable profit.
+• A straightforward "flip": in a rising market, if you’ve identified an opportunity to buy a property you believe is significantly under-priced, and will return a reasonable profit.

 • A "fix-and-flip": if you have an opportunity to buy a property which will make a good return after light refurbishment (updating a bathroom or kitchen, or doing some decorative work).